jakechast/personal_page/README.md

 ### _quarto.yml

 The _quarto.yml file is essential for configuring and managing Quarto projects.
 It serves as a central configuration file where you can define global settings and options for the entire project.
-This helps to simplify project organization, customization, and the generation of outputs across multiple documents.
+This simplifies project organization, customization, and the generation of outputs across multiple documents.

 More information [here](https://quarto.org/docs/projects/profiles.html#profile-configuration)

 ### _variables.yml

 This file is not a default Quarto file; it was created specifically to store global variables for our project.
-You're welcome to add new variables or modify the ones we've already set up.
+You are welcome to add new variables or modify the ones that have already been set up.

 More information [here](https://quarto.org/docs/authoring/variables.html)